daniela-angulo/daniela-angulo.github.io/index.md

 I love sports and music.
 Cycling, swimming, running.
 Playing the guitar and singing.

+Check out this <a href="https://www.youtube.com/watch?v=8QJ0atPx-Qc">interview </a>  I gave to Q-Site as part of the series "Quantum walk Wednesday"

 # Research topics explained
 As a I said, I devote a lot of my time to studying quantum optics.
 I'll use this section to tell you about some research topics that interest me or my own research.